vincenthphung/direct-rep/journals/aaryan_mittal.md

 ## December 5, 2022 (Monday)

+### Work done during the day

-1. I worked upon showing the loading sign when there is a buffer.
+1. I worked upon showing the loading sign when there is a buffer while generating a letter.
+I used a built in react library named PromiseTracker and added it to the index.js page to make it work.

+2. Kim worked upon cleaning the console errors and messages.

+3. John worked upon deployment and succeeded with deploying one letters microservice.

+### Work achieved during the day

+1. Loading sign showing during the buffer time to generate a letter.

+2. Browser console in cleaned and has no errors.